JoyRichardson/bikesharing/README.md

 ![](Challenge5.PNG)<br/>

 The majority of users are male subscribers using the service for commuting.
-Short-term customers, possibly tourists, use the servie more on the weekends.
+Short-term customers, possibly tourists, use the service more on the weekends.

 ### We need to know the number of bike trips and the proportion of short-term customers to annual subscribers to help us predict the volume and customer breakdown in Des Moines.